SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-03-google-translate-review.md

 ## The Real Conclusion

-Honestly, the most important lesson for me was renewed respect for my friends and colleagues from all over the world.
+Honestly, the most important lesson for me was: renewed respect for my friends and colleagues from all over the world.
 I'm proud to know you and to have worked with all of you.
 Thanks for taking the time to offer some thoughts on an obscure little blog!